natasha-harrison/website_Jekyll/_posts/2019-09-10-pyinstaller.md

 ## Build the application
 Before we build the application you should first understand flags, these are settings which you apply at the time of building.
 In many cases these can be applied after, however many are easiest to add at the point of build.
 For this example I will describe two, however more can be found [here](https://pyinstaller.readthedocs.io/en/stable/usage.html).

-**-w, --windowed, --noconsole** - prevents terminal from appearing when app is opened.
+**-w, --windowed, --noconsole** - Prevents terminal from appearing when app is opened.
 >Windows and Mac OS X: do not provide a console window for standard i/o.
 On Mac OS X this also triggers building an OS X .app bundle.
 On Windows this option will be set if the first script is a ‘.pyw’ file.
 This option is ignored in *NIX systems.

 **-F, --onefile** - App is bundled into a single file.